fortenforge/e/_posts/2025-02-16-book-review-the-genetic-book-of-the-dead.md

 This common ancestor is unique to each gene—different genes will converge at different points.

 ![recombination]({{ site.baseurl }}/assets/gbotd/recombination.jpg)

+Naively, you might expect that a given chromosome is an exact copy made up of one half from a maternal grandparent and another half from a paternal grandparent, but while this is true on the gene level, it's not true at the chromosome level: you'll notice that the chromosome illustrated above contains fragments from all four grandparents.
+This is due to *crossing-over*.
+During meiosis when sperm and egg cells are produced, each chromosome sometimes exchanges segments between individual chromatids (the two halves of a chromosome).

+This occurs about 1-3 times per chromosome per meiosis, and intriguingly happens significantly more often in eggs compared to sperm.

+Because crossing-over happens at a relatively consistent and low frequency, it can be used to measure the "age" of the most recent common ancestor (MRCA) for different genes.
+Basically, in a region of the genome where the mother and father segments are nearly identical, the MRCA is likely fairly recent since there hasn't been much time for crossing-over to introduce higher diversity.
+Conversely, if the two segments differ substantially, that suggests that the MRCA is further into the past.
+This is the fundamental principle behind [coalescent theory](https://en.wikipedia.org/wiki/Coalescent_theory).

+What can you do with this information?
+Many interesting things; Dawkins describes working with a colleague to sequence his own genome and perform this analysis.
+When he clustered each region of his genome by MRCA time he discovered that many of his genes date back to ~50,000 years ago, suggesting that his ancestors experienced a population bottleneck around that time.

+Scientists have also used similar analysis to show that the LCT gene, responsible for the production of lactase evolved fairly recently—about 7,500 years ago, suggesting that it was naturally-selected as it conferred an advantage in humans around that time (the ability to consume milk from domesticated animals).

+A good explanation of coalescent theory can be found in this video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-ARehcP3eV0?si=wdR2zQPs7KDyfPJl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## On Cuckoos